Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] On a recurring basis, update an IAM user policies to require that EC2 instances are created with an encrypted volume.
 - [x] Configure an IAM Config rule lo run on a recurring basis 'or volume encryption.
-- [ ] Set up Amazon Inspector rules tor volume encryption to run on a recurring schedule.
+- [ ] Set up Amazon Inspector rules for volume encryption to run on a recurring schedule.
-- [ ] Use CloudWatch Logs to determine.
-Whether instances were created with an encrypted volume.
+- [ ] Use CloudWatch Logs to determine whether instances were created with an encrypted volume.

 ### A startup company is using a single AWS account that has resources in a single AWS Region.
 A security engineer configures an AWS Cloud Trail trail in the same Region to deliver log files to an Amazon S3 bucket by using the AWS CLI.
 Because of expansion, the company adds resources in multiple Regions.
 The security engineer notices that the logs from the new Regions are not reaching the S3 bucket.
-What should the security engineer do to fix this issue.
-With the LEAST amount of operational overhead?
+What should the security engineer do to fix this issue with the LEAST amount of operational overhead?

 - [ ] Create a new CloudTrail trail.
 Select the new Regions where the company added resources.
 - [ ] Change the S3 bucket to receive notifications to track all actions from all Regions.